Arizona RN Licensing Guide

 Does Arizona have a nurse’s union?

-Yes, RNs at St. Mary’s Hospital and St. Joseph’s Hospital in Tucson approved their first three-year union contract with the National Nurses Organizing Committee/National Nurses United, which runs through May 31, 2023.
+Yes, RNs at St. Mary’s Hospital and St. Joseph’s Hospital in Tucson approved their first three-year union contract with the National Nurses Organizing Committee/National Nurses United, which was renewed through May 31, 2026.
 It's the first union contract ever for RNs in Arizona.

 Does the Arizona State Board of Nursing supply fingerprint cards?